Amna-A/web-scraper/README.md

 # eBay web-scraper
-a simple ebay web scraper for info on one item
+a simple ebay web scraper for info on one item to understand beautifulsoup4

 ## What does the programe do?
 - extract (laptop) data from ebay.com